-- 22. If requested by an Authorised Officer the Licensee must provide, in the timescale requested, in writing, to the Authority the following information: - - The name of the driver and their badge number; - The address of the driver: - The company for whom the driver works for; - The date and time you hired / lent / leased / rented your vehicle to the driver: - Whose insurance the driver will be using the vehicle under; - Whether the driver will have sole use of the vehicle; if not sole use whom else will have access to the vehicle;

-The expected duration the vehicle will be hired / lent / leased / rented to the driver
+- 12.1 For the duration of the licence, the licensee shall pay the reasonable administration charge or fee attached to any requirement to attend training, or produce a relevant certificate, assessment, validation check or other administration or notification process. - 12.2 The Licensee shall notify the Council in writing within 14 days of any transfer of ownership of the vehicle.
+The notice will include the name, address and contact details of the new owner. - 12.3 The Licensee shall give notice in writing to the Council of any change of his address or contact details (including email address) during the period of the licence within 7 days of such change taking place. - 12.4 If requested by an Authorised Officer the Licensee must provide, in the timescale requested, in writing, to Council the following information: - - The name of the driver and their badge number; - The address of the driver; - The company for whom the driver works for; - The date and time you hired / lent / leased / rented your vehicle to the driver; - Whose insurance the driver will be using the vehicle under; - Whether the driver will have sole use of the vehicle; if not sole use whom else will have access to the vehicle; - The expected duration the vehicle will be hired / lent / leased / rented to the driver